dj1k/intro-to-gitops/content/30_Deploy_Sample_App/30_Import_k8s_labels_annotations.md

 ## Grant viewer role to service accounts

-Those Labels and Annotations are centrally defined and managed in Kubernetes but we also want them available in Dynatrace for grouping and filtering purposes.
+Those Labels and Annotations are centrally defined and managed in Kubernetes but we also want them available in Weaveworks for grouping and filtering purposes.

 The OneAgent will use a pod <b>service account</b> to query for this metadata via the Kubernetes REST API.